The popular over-the-counter pain reliever, Tylenol has been linked to severe liver damage, liver failure and death.

 In most cases, dosing must be completed in the hospital as frequent monitoring of liver and kidney function will also be required.
 Even when acetylcysteine is given as directed, there are no guarantees that liver damage, even death, will not occur.

-Patients Taking More Acetaminophen than They Realize
+Patients Taking More Acetaminophen Than They Realize

 Though manufacturers recommend that people not take more than 3000mg of acetaminophen per day, many people inadvertently take more.
 Users often mistakenly take more than the advised limit because they may be taking more than one medication that contains acetaminophen without realizing it.
 Many products list “APAP” – an abbreviation for acetaminophen – as an ingredient instead of the full drug name.

 Dosage recommendations also state that Tylenol should be taken only for a short period of time.
-In fact, taking the maximum amount can result in liver impairment in just 4 days for some patients.
-A study performed by scientists at the University of North Carolina, Chapel Hill and published in the Journal of the American Medical Association, showed that up to 44% of all participants who took acetaminophen over a period of two weeks—whether alone or in combination with another drug—experienced abnormal elevations of a certain liver enzyme that is a precursor to liver damage.
+In fact, taking the maximum amount can result in liver impairment in just four days for some patients.
+A study performed by scientists at the University of North Carolina, Chapel Hill, and published in the Journal of the American Medical Association, showed that up to 44% of all participants who took acetaminophen over a period of two weeks—whether alone or in combination with another drug—experienced abnormal elevations of a certain liver enzyme that is a precursor to liver damage.

 Further studies have shown that around half of all reported cases of liver failure, roughly 800 a year, are caused by an overdose of acetaminophen.